 Desktops and laptops: CrashPlan PROe

-CrashPlan is a cloud backup solution for desktops and laptops provided by Code42 Software.
-CrashPlan is offered at no cost to members of the MIT community and is the recommended desktop/laptop backup solution.
-CrashPlan allows you to back up your machine, by sending a copy of your data, encrypted, to Code42 Software servers via our CrashPlan server and Internet2 connection in the IS&T Data Center.
+CrashPlan is a cloud backup solution for desktops and laptops.
+It s offered at no cost to members of the MIT community and is the recommended desktop/laptop backup solution.
+CrashPlan allows you to back up your machine, by sending an encrypted copy of your data via our CrashPlan server and Internet2 connection in the IS&T Data Center.

 Enterprise servers: Tivoli Storage Manager (TSM)